-3 and 4 year olds will be eligible for the DAF if they meet the below criteria:
+3 and 4 year olds and children aged two and under in receipt of a free entitlement place from 2024-25. will be eligible for the DAF if they meet the below criteria:

 - The child is in receipt of child Disability Living Allowance (DLA) and - The child attends an early years childcare provider for the universal free entitlement.